Stocks gain ground after wholesale inflation eases in US

 The Fed has been aggressively raising interest rates to make borrowing more difficult and generally slow down spending to cool inflation.
 The strategy risks slowing economic growth too much and bringing on a recession.
 That fear has been hovering over Wall Street.

 Investors will get more updates on inflation's impact on businesses and consumers this week with corporate earnings from big retailers.
-Home Depot was mostly unchanged after reporting strong financial results, but maintaining its sales growth forecast.
+Home Depot rose 2.5% after reporting strong financial results and maintaining its sales growth forecast.
 Target reports its results on Wednesday and Macy's reports its results on Thursday.

 Wall Street will get a broader update on retail sales Wednesday when the government releases its report for October.